 Even if you're using a state-of-the-art espresso machine, coupled with the best beans, you still need a great grinder to bring it all together for the perfect shot.
 The best coffee grinders for espresso maximize the flavor and aroma of the bean, and elevate your standard latte to something bordering on nirvana.

 So, what separates an exceptional espresso grinder from a just mediocre one?
 It all comes down to a consistently fine grind, and the way to achieve that is to look for a grinder that uses burrs instead of blades.
 Burr grinders use two revolving, serrated plates, or burrs, instead of a single propeller blade.
-Because of the dual pulverizing action, a burr grinder can achieve a uniform grind every time.
+Because of that double pulverizing action, a burr grinder can achieve a uniform grind every time.
 There are both conical burr grinders and flat burr grinders, but they both get the job done equally well.

 The next thing you need to consider is whether you prefer an automatic or manual grinder.
 Automatics are generally more expensive but reliably quick.
 While artisans will appreciate the craft that comes with a manual grinder, the process only nets a cup at a time, and as the Wirecutter put it, "the grind speed feels glacial."
 That being said, if you have limited counter space or want a grinder that can travel, a compact manual might be the way to go.